-Tutorials are held via Microsoft Teams on Saturdays and before and after school hours as needed.
+Tutorials are held before and after school in a multitude of areas to provide academic supports to all student subgroups.
 Students are identified for social-emotional support through self-reporting, counseling on excessive absences, student discipline conferences, and teacher and parent referral.
 The NAMI (National Alliance on Mental Illness) student club promotes mental health awareness and support for students on campus.
 The district school sites send out weekly health tips for awareness and self-reporting.